massivecatapult/password-generator/README.md

 ### Special character options

-You can toggled between three different settings for special characters.
+You can toggle between three different settings for special characters.
 Password Generator was designed this way because sometimes, older websites don't allow certain characters to be used, so a more limited set is preferred.
 The special character options work as follows:

 - Basic: Uses letters, numbers, and !@#$%^&\*()-+_=
 - Full: Uses letters, numbers, and !@#$%^&\*()[]{}:;<>?,.~'+=-\_\"\\/|